melaniewalsh/name-game/static/assets/data/README.md

 To find picture books that specifically feature animals, we selected any book that had “animals” as one of its top Goodreads tags; any book that was tagged as “animals” in the Children’s Book Database; or any book that GPT-4o identified as featuring animals (after being prompted with its title, author, and description).
 We manually evaluated every book and every representation of animals, so we used this approach to reduce a large dataset to a manageable size.
 We excluded anthologies and collections, like Grimm’s Fairy Tales.

-We then ranked the remaining books by number of Goodreads ratings and selected the top 30 books from every decade.
+We then ranked the remaining books by number of Goodreads ratings and selected the top ~30 books from every decade category.

 ### How did we identify gender?